mezcel/printf-time/README.md

 # printf-time

-dev branch: ```v0.3.4```
+dev branch: ```v0.3.5```

+	starting on the (json/latin) addon

 A scripture rosary for Gtk and TTY witten in C for Gcc.
-Uses a CSV Database
+It primarily uses a CSV Database, but there is a JSON database option which uses Latin from the Vulgate.

 ### GUI Options: